AlexsLemonade/RNA-Seq-Exercises/docker-load.md

 2. Open `Kitematic` - you should see an image running.
 Docker assigns a random name to your container.
 In the example below: "stoic_lamport".
+If you don't see a container running, try quitting `Kitematic` and then opening it up again, or going to `View` > `Refresh Container List`.

 ![](screenshots/container_running.png)